Key facts

 Fee information

-The available fee places for this course are detailed above.
-Not all courses at Deakin have Commonwealth supported places available.
-The 'Estimated tuition fee' is provided as a guide only and represents the typical first-year tuition fees for students enrolled in this course.
+The 'Estimated tuition fee' is provided as a guide only and represents the typical tuition fees for students completing this course within the same year they started.
 The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning you have.

 One year full-time study load is typically represented by eight credit points of study.
 Each unit you enrol in has a credit point value.
 The 'Estimated tuition fee' is calculated by adding together eight credit points of a typical combination of units for your course.
+You can find the credit point value of each unit under the Unit Description by searching for the unit in the handbook.

 Scholarship options